cardstack/glimmer-scoped-css/README.md

 ```
 Error:    6:51  error  "glimmer-scoped-css/webpack" is not found         node/no-missing-require
-Error:   51:13  error  "glimmer-scoped-css/virtual-loader" is not found  node/no-missing-require
 ```

 The `eslint-plugin-node` package that produces this error doesn’t understand the `exports` structure supported by newer Node versions and is unmaintained.
 Ember CLI has [moved](https://github.com/ember-cli/ember-cli/issues/10055) to using `eslint-plugin-n` as a drop-in replacement as of 4.10.